-“The sanitation situation is quite critical… it is our hope that we don’t have an outbreak of cholera,” Ms Mijoba also warned BBC News.
+“The sanitation situation is quite critical… we hope that we don’t have an outbreak of cholera” Ms. Mijoba also warned BBC News.

 Despite rainy conditions, many people have been sleeping outside due to fears that aftershocks could cause more buildings to collapse.